 If you’re looking to break into the tech field, a coding bootcamp might help you get there.
-Coding bootcamps are short-term, intensive programs that teach in-demand coding skills, such as JavaScript, data science, and web and app development.
+Coding bootcamps are short-term, intensive programs that teach in-demand coding skills, such as JavaScript, data science, web and app development, and how to tap into the power of AI (artificial intelligence).

-They may span three to six months to complete, and are usually available in person or online.
-According to Course Report, bootcamp tuition can range from $7,800 to $21,000, with an average cost of $13,584.
+These bootcamps may span three to six months to complete, and are usually available in person or online.
+According to Course Report, bootcamp tuition can range from $7,800 to $21,000, with an average cost of $13,000.
 Since coding bootcamps are usually not accredited programs like a degree program at a university, they don’t qualify for federal financial aid.
+(Note: SoFi student loans cannot be used for coding bootcamps.
+However, we do offer personal loans and home equity loans that can be used to cover education costs.)

 However, there are other options for financing this cost, such as scholarships, loans, and income-share agreements.
-Here’s a closer look at how to pay for a coding bootcamp so you can launch your career in tech.
+Here’s a closer look at how to pay for a coding bootcamp.

 Apply for Scholarships from the Bootcamp

-Some coding bootcamps offer scholarships to students.
-Scholarships can be the best form of financial aid, since you can put them directly toward program costs and don’t have to pay them back.
+Many coding bootcamps offer scholarships to students.
+Finding scholarships can be the best form of financial aid, since you can put them directly toward program costs and don’t have to pay them back.
 Scholarships are typically based on financial need or the student’s background; sometimes, they are based on a student’s aptitude and achievements.

 Some specifics: